-Prior to this time, Lydia and her husband, Thomas Gilbert were boarding with a single man named Henry Stiles in Windsor who was about 52 years-old.
-Henry was also thought to have been Thomas’ employer and Lydia kept house for Henry.
+Before this time, Lydia and her husband, Thomas Gilbert, were boarding with a single man named Henry Stiles in Windsor, who was about 52 years old.
+Henry was also thought to have been Thomas’ employer, and Lydia kept house for Henry.

-On November 3, 1651, Henry and a neighbor named Thomas Allyn, were participating in training exercises by a group of local militiamen.
-During the exercises, Allyn’s gun accidentally discharged hitting Henry Stiles and killing him.
+On November 3, 1651, Henry and a neighbor named Thomas Allyn participated in training exercises by a group of local militiamen.
+During the exercises, Allyn’s gun accidentally discharged, hitting Henry Stiles and killing him.

 Though it would seem that this would be the end of the story, it wasn’t.
-Apparently, Stiles’ death remained a hot topic of conversation as the people of the community tried to understand how such an accident could have occurred.
+Apparently, Stiles’ death remained a hot topic of conversation as the community’s people tried to understand how such an accident could have occurred.

 In the Puritan settlements of the New World, the colonists experienced a great deal of hardship and constantly looked for something or someone to blame.
-Witchcraft was often the scapegoat as the people believed that witches were recruited by the Devil to cause harm to their communities.
+Witchcraft was often the scapegoat as the people believed that the Devil recruited witches to cause harm to their communities.

-As the topic of the Stiles’ death continued, rumors, assumptions and ultimately, accusations were made.
+As the topic of Stiles’ death continued, rumors, assumptions, and ultimately, accusations were made.
 Lydia Gilbert fit the “mold” of those most often accused.
 She was middle-aged and not among the “elite” of society.

-More than two years later, records of the Particular Court in New Haven, Connecticut on March 24, 1654, show that an attempt was made blame for the accident on witchcraft.
-She was accused by her neighbors of the practicing witchcraft, claiming that her abilities had enabled her to make the musket of Thomas Allyn discharge.
+More than two years later, records of the Particular Court in New Haven, Connecticut, on March 24, 1654, show that an attempt was made to blame for the accident on witchcraft.
+Her neighbors accused her of practicing witchcraft, claiming that her abilities had enabled her to make the musket of Thomas Allyn discharge.

 On November 28, 1654, Lydia Gilbert was indicted and tried for “procuring the death of Henry Stiles.”
 The charges read:

-A panel of jurors were collected, six of whom were residents of Windsor, and were well aware that Thomas Allyn had been convicted of killing Stiles.
+A panel of jurors was collected, six of whom were residents of Windsor, and were well aware that Thomas Allyn had been convicted of killing Stiles.

 “Ye party is found guilty of witchcraft by the jury.”

 Though her fate is not written in any known records, most historians believe that she was hanged at Hartford, Connecticut.
-Some family stories, handed down through the generations, say that Lydia was able to escape, but the fact that Thomas Gilbert left the community shortly after her trial, and quickly remarried lends credibility to the fact that she was hanged.
+Some family stories, handed down through the generations, say that Lydia was able to escape.
+Still, the fact that Thomas Gilbert left the community shortly after her trial and quickly remarried lends credibility to the fact that she was hanged.

 She was the fifth victim of this dreadful practice in colonial Connecticut history.

-Thomas’ brother, Jonathan Gilbert, was working as a Marshal of the Colony at the time of Lydia’s trial.
+Thomas’ brother, Jonathan Gilbert, was working as a Marshal of the Colony at Lydia’s trial.

-Shortly after Lydia’s trial, her husband, Thomas Gilbert, left the Windsor area for good, settling in Nayaug, which is part of present-day Glastonbury.
+Shortly after Lydia’s trial, her husband, Thomas Gilbert, left the Windsor area for good, settling in Nayaug, part of present-day Glastonbury.